 7. Copper Queen Hotel Haunted Rooms – Bisbee, Arizona

-A night at the Copper Queen Hotel gives guests the opportunity to overnight in one of three haunted rooms.
+A night at the Copper Queen Hotel allows guests to overnight in one of three haunted rooms.
 Furthermore, each of the rooms is shared with a separate supernatural resident.

 “No Name Room” or 401 is considered the most haunted, visited by an older gentleman who often leaves behind the faint aroma of his cigars.
 The “Julia Lowell Room” or 315 was featured on paranormal TV shows like Ghost Adventures and Ghost Hunters.
 Julia hung herself in the room after professing her love to a man who refused to leave his wife despite their love affair.